-Henry Audley’s substantial monument stands in St. Michael’s Church, Berechurch, a mile or two south of Colchester in Essex.
+Henry Audley’s magnificent monument stands in St. Michael’s Church, Berechurch, a mile or two south of Colchester in Essex.
 “His date of death is not known but, as he is known to have been alive in 1664, this monument, erected in 1648, took shape during his lifetime.
 Flanked by flaming urns, his armour-clad effigy reclines on its side, looking out.
 His head rests upon his helmet and one of his gauntlets rests upon his sword.
 Beneath are the figures of his five children – Katherine, Marian, Abigail, Thomas and Henry, one of whom carries a skull, indicating that he had already died.
 Above is the Latin inscription, crowned by a curved pediment, with a central cartouche where his coat of arms was once painted”.1

 The Audley Chapel is all that survives from the earlier church on this site – this small brick-built structure, abutting the north side of the church, dates to the 1500s.
 The rest of this brick-built church was replaced in the 19th century, with the nave and chancel reconstructed to the designs of the architect Charles Pertwee of Chelmsford.
 The chapel was retained to accommodate the Audley monument which, in 1872, was reportedly causing the north wall of the church to warp under the considerable weight of the monument.